graphile/worker/README.md

 ## Logger

-By default we log to the `console`, and debug-level messages are not output unless you have the environmental variable `GRAPHILE_WORKER_DEBUG=1`.
+We use [`@graphile/logger`](https://github.com/graphile/logger) as a log abstraction so that you can log to whatever logging facilities you like.
+By default this will log to `console`, and debug-level messages are not output unless you have the environmental variable `GRAPHILE_LOGGER_DEBUG=1`.
+You can override this by passing a custom `logger`.

 It's recommended that your tasks always use the methods on `helpers.logger` for logging so that you can later route your messages to a different log store if you want to.
-There are 4 methods, one for each level of severity (error, warn, info, debug), and each accept a string as the first argument and optionally an arbitrary object as the second argument:
+There are 4 methods, one for each level of severity (`error`, `warn`, `info`, `debug`), and each accept a string as the first argument and optionally an arbitrary object as the second argument:

 - `helpers.logger.error(message: string, meta?: LogMeta)`
 - `helpers.logger.warn(message: string, meta?: LogMeta)`